Sewer Discharges Of Industrial Wastewater

 Implementation

 The client’s management must endorse the SWPPP and sign it as documentation.
-A Pollution Prevention Team is formed and identified in the SWPPP.
+The client forms a Pollution Prevention Team (PPT) and identifies it in the SWPPP.
 Team members and other personnel receive training.
-Resources are committed to attain the plan’s objective by implementing the BMPs selected.
-Visual monitoring of the stormwater discharge is required quarterly and laboratory analysis may be required during the second and fourth years of the five year permit.
-All records are kept in the SWPPP and, thus, it is a living document.
+Management commits resources to attain the plan’s objective and implements the BMPs selected.
+The PPT completes visual monitoring of the stormwater discharge quarterly and, possibly, laboratory analysis during the second and fourth years of the five year permit.
+The client keeps all records in the SWPPP and, thus, it is a living document.

 Environmental Safety ConsultantsSo there is a discussion of the preparation of an SWPPP by an environmental engineer!
 If you need any assistance, Environmental Safety Consultants (www.escflorida.com) is here.
 We are a Florida licensed environmental consulting and Florida licensed environmental engineering firm with a P.E. on staff.
 We have the credentials and experience to help you with your SWPPP.
-We are just a telephone call (800- 226-1735) or an e-mail away (escinc@verizon.net).
-Contact us today!
+Contact us today (https://www.escflorida.com/contact/).
+We strive to reply to all contacts promptly!

 Environmental Engineering